panoramic camera for iPhone

 ACCENT COLOR |

 Customize the accent color used throughout the interface.
 Tap to cycle through the available colors.
-Options are International Orange, Chartreuse Green, Swedish Gold, Sanna Blue, Plum Pink. |
+Options are International Orange, Chartreuse Green, Swedish Gold, Sanna Blue, Plum Pink, Murasaki Purple. |

 LIGHT MODE |